xgmitt00-220814/Type1toUnicode/README.md

 * In some PDF documents, GIDs are simply numbers.
 These are usually generated arbitrarily and change file by file.
 Again, technically it would be possible to repair them, but you'd have to prepare separate JSON file for each of them.

+# Known limitations and issues

+* Type1toUnicode doesn't just inject new toUnicode tables into existing files.
+It actually completely rebuilds them, so all PDF objects get new IDs, page tree will have different hieararchy etc. While it preserves metadata, other PDF settings in the root are lost.
+It's possible other data (attachments, multimedia objects) may get lost. **Double check the output files!**

+* Type1toUnicode can repair only Type1 fonts that have complete Differences table, i.e. every character (glyph) must be replaced.
+That's not typical.

+* toUnicode table must be completely missing, Type1toUnicode can't be used to repair fonts with exisitng one.

+* If JSON mapping table is incomplete, Type1toUnicode replaces undefined characters with spaces (U+0020).
+If you then copy text from the "repaired" file, it looks deceptively "clean", i.e. without any garbled characters.

+* We've seen documents with multiple fonts whose names were empty strings (even though PDF standard prohibits it).
+Type1toUnicode's logs and final statistic will count them incorrectly.

+* Real-world documents contain many other PDF standard violations which can cause erratic behaviour.
+Your mileage may vary.

 # Script opravAR for user-friendly repair

 As mentioned at the beginning, Type1toUnicode was originally created to repair encoding in popular czech hobby magazines.
 Of course, the magazines are copyrighted.
 So the idea is that every subscriber can download these scripts and repair their own copies of the magazines.
 But we had to make sure it would repair only the magazines and nothing else.
 We couldn't rely on file names, because let's be honest here, most people's HDD is a mess.
 Thus opravAR searches all directories and subdirectories for PDF files, computes their SHA-256 hash and compares it with a list of known (repairable) magazines.
 This list is stored in [magazine_hash.json](magazine_hash.json).
 If a hash match is found, opravAR calls Type1toUnicode which performs the actual repair.